Matt Lapinskas

-Matthew William Lapinskas (born 27 February 1989) is an English actor, known for portraying the role of Anthony Moon in the BBC soap opera EastEnders from 2011 to 2012.
+Matthew William Lapinskas (born 27 February 1989) is an English actor, known for playing Anthony Moon in the BBC soap opera EastEnders from 2011 to 2012.
 He was a contestant in the eighth series of Dancing on Ice, finishing as the runner-up with skating partner Brianne Delcourt.

 Early life

 Lapinskas was born in 1989 in Surrey and is of Canadian and Lithuanian origin from his father's side.
 He studied for a BTEC National Diploma in Performing Arts at Brooklands College, and became a member of their theatre company, where he won a number of accolades for his performance in The Opposite of People.
-He then went on to study at Italia Conti in London from 2007 to 2010, where he graduated with a BA (Hons) in Acting.
+He then went on to study at Italia Conti in London from 2007 to 2010, where he graduated with a BA (Hons) degree in Acting.

 Career

 Lapinskas played a student in the 2007 Stephen Surjik film I Want Candy, and in 2011, he was cast in the BBC soap opera EastEnders, playing Anthony Moon.
 Of his casting, he said "I'm absolutely over the moon!
-It's been my lifetime ambition to be on EastEnders — I have watched it growing up with my nan, who is a big fan.
+It's been my lifetime ambition to be on EastEnders – I have watched it growing up with my nan, who is a big fan.
 I'm so pleased to get my first TV role, I just didn't believe it would be so big.
 I've met some of the cast I will be working with who were very friendly and welcoming and I can't wait to start filming".
 Lapinskas stated that he was "nervous" about debuting, but as he had shot an episode of EastEnders spin-off EastEnders: E20 before appearing in the main show, he felt it helped him to feel more comfortable.

 On 9 May 2012, Daniel Kilkelly of Digital Spy reported Lapinskas would be leaving EastEnders, and his character would depart on screen in the coming weeks.
 Of his exit, Lapinskas said "I'm having a fantastic time working on EastEnders and playing the role of Anthony Moon.
 Working with David Essex, Tony Discipline and the EastEnders cast has been an absolute pleasure.
 Although I will really miss EastEnders and everyone involved, I am very excited about future projects and what is next for me as an actor."
 In an interview with Inside Soap, Lapinskas said that EastEnders was his first job outside of drama school and added that he has learnt a lot from the people he worked with.
-He also added "I was quite disappointed when I found out Anthony would be leaving—I'd have liked to do a lot more stuff with him.
+He also added "I was quite disappointed when I found out Anthony would be leaving – I'd have liked to do a lot more stuff with him.
 It's a shame to not be a part of what's coming up."